About the Blue Bird Circle

 become a member

-The Blue Bird Circle offers the opportunity to meet lifelong friends and make a significant impact through volunteering in The Blue Bird Circle Resale Shop and The Blue Bird Circle Clinic for Pediatric Neurology at Texas Children’s.
+The Blue Bird Circle offers the opportunity to meet lifelong friends and make a significant impact through volunteering in The Blue Bird Circle Shop and The Blue Bird Circle Clinic for Pediatric Neurology at Texas Children’s.

 We are always looking to grow our volunteer community with diverse and passionate women to make an even greater influence in the lives of children with neurological disorders.